 “Food feels like home, and you get to nourish each other’s bodies with delicious and aromatic food,” Lord says, emphasizing why cooking and eating together can be such a bonding experience.

 Dance combines creativity, physical activity, intimacy, and fun, making it an ideal hobby for couples.
 It can get you moving, bring you closer together (literally), and be a great way to appreciate a new type of music or culture.
 “Make it a habit to dance,” Lord suggests.
-“Movement, creativity, music, and laughter is always good medicine.”
+“Movement, creativity, music, and laughter are always good medicine.”

 Moore echoes Lord’s suggestion, noting that it’s easy to take dance lessons together now without ever leaving your home.
-“Put on YouTube and search for a beginners Salsa or swing dancing class and have fun looking like a goofball with your partner,” Moore says.
+“Put on YouTube and search for a beginner's Salsa or swing dancing class and have fun looking like a goofball with your partner,” Moore says.

 Having a hobby that you both can go back to anytime, anywhere, and at any point in your relationship or your life is invaluable.
-Crosswords may seem boring, but they’re something that you can do with your partner for your whole life—on planes, road trips, before bed, over dinner, in waiting rooms, etc. Using your brain in a new and challenging way can be a refreshing challenge for both of you, too.
+Crosswords may seem boring, but they’re something that you can do with your partner for your whole life—on planes, on road trips, before bed, over dinner, in waiting rooms, etc. Using your brain in a new and challenging way can be a refreshing challenge for both of you, too.

 Planning to do a crossword together every week over dinner, or while sharing a favorite cocktail, can grow to be a cherished tradition and hobby for both of you that you can bring into any phase of your life, and that’s pretty special.